DATA SECURITY, PROTECTION, RECOVERY policies

 The infrastructure consists of an internal network with 10 PC Workstations (Windows 10), 1 Server (Windows 2016) and a DrayTek router which provides access to the Internet.
 ManchesterIT ensure that all high-risk or critical security updates for Operating Systems and firmware are installed and tested promptly (within 14days).
 They are also responsible for backing up the Servers and the recovery process, and documenting and reviewing this annually.
 The Company also has a PC (Windows 10) connected to the HSCN network via a separate DrayTek router/firewall.

 They are responsible for managing the system firewalls and anti-virus software (currently Bitdefender).
 There is an embedded firewall in the DrayTek routers, and all PC have Windows firewalls enabled.
-Users cannot access the system remotely (see note in Business Continuity section), or use tablets or smartphones to access the network.
+Staff cannot access the system remotely (see note in Business Continuity section), or use tablets or smartphones to access the network.
 ManchesterIT have access into the system via Kaseya RMM.

 ManchesterIT also manage users accounts on written notification (email) from the Company including: